emiapwil/alto-draft/src/design.md

 <!-- Data [[[ -->

-The data component of an information map service is named "information-map", which is a JSON object of type InfoMapData, where:
+The data component of an endpoint information service is named "endpoint-information", which is a JSON object of type InfoMapData, where:

         object {
-            InfoMapData         information-map;
+            InfoMapData         endpoint-information;
         } InfoResourceInfoMap : ResponseEntityBase;

 <!-- -->